mIRC-Scripters/mirckb/docs/source/commands/enable.rst

     * - <group1 group2 ... groupN>
       - a list with the name of the groups to be enabled seperated by spaces
     * - <wildcard_expression
-      - a :doc:`wildcard </intermediate/matching_tools.html#wildcard>` expression, all matching groups are disabled
+      - a :ref:`matching_tools-wildcard` expression, all matching groups are disabled

 Example
 -------